ChoiYoonHyuk/Flip-GNN/README.md

 We thank the reviewers and SPC to spending their time for reviewing our papers.
-We revised our papers based on their useful comments.
+We revised our papers based on their useful comments and will update it continuously.

 # Flip-GCN